remylagerweij/ajaxbrowser/README.md

 So this could be all the code to add in a DIV or any other HTML Element to include jQuery plugins.
 > div data-plugin="sliderjs" data-speed="500"

+# Internal and External Links

+AJAX Browser no longer just checks for 'http://' in the href for external link identification but actually checks if link destination is within it's own domain.

+Functionality regarding internal or internal can be used as:

+> :internal

+or

+> :external

+## Example

+> $('a:internal').click(function(event){
+dosomething
+});

 ##### Made by Remy Martin Lagerweij - http://behance.net/remylagerweij - http://github.com/remylagerweij